Yanze/codepath-project/README.md

 The following **additional** features are implemented:

-- [x] User can send a text message via the app to remind people pay back.
+- [x] User can send a text message via the app to remind people to pay back.
-- [x] In-App Bug Report feature
+- [x] In-App Bug Report feature (INSTABUG Framework)
-- [x] Animate colors when user change tip percentage
+- [x] Animated colors when user changes tip percentage

 ## Video Walkthrough